gabrielsoltz/metahub/README.md

 **MetaHub** is Lambda/Serverless ready!
 You can run MetaHub directly on an AWS Lambda function without any additional infrastructure required.

 Running MetaHub in a Lambda function allows you to automate its execution based on your defined triggers.

-Terraform code is provided for deploying the Lambda function and all its dependencies.

-## Lambda use-cases
+For example, you can:

 - Trigger the MetaHub Lambda function each time there is a new security finding to enrich that finding back in AWS Security Hub.
 - Trigger the MetaHub Lambda function each time there is a new security finding for suppression based on Context.